When to call the doctor when your child is sick

 For strictly procedural questions, a phone call or email may suffice; these can be answered by a nurse or a non-clinical staff per physician instruction.
 These questions might include

-• Clarification on medication instructions
+• Clarification of medication instructions

 • Reporting normal test results

-• Scheduling follow up office visits or diagnostic procedures
+• Scheduling follow-up office visits or diagnostic procedures

-• Billing, insurance and payment issues
+• Billing, insurance, and payment issues

 You might call your doctor for test results- or access them on line in a patient portal.

-You might call your doctor for test results- or access the reports on -line in a patient portal.
+You might call your doctor for test results- or access the reports online in a patient portal.

 When to see your doctor?